Mule Deer Vs Whitetail Deer Hunting

 Bow Set-Up – Veire prefers to bow hunting mule deer.
 Most of the white-tailed deer he took with a bow were at 20 yards or less out of a tree stand.
 Today Veire often shoots a mule deer at 45 yards, but explained, “Back home, I’d never think about taking a shot that far.

-Although I’m shooting the same Mathews bow I’ve hunted whitetails with, for muleys, I’ve added a Spot Hogg sight called the Seven Deadly Pins that adjusts for the angle of shooting up or down, and it tells me which pin to shoot.
+Although I’m shooting the same Mathews bow I’ve hunted whitetails with, for muleys, I’ve added a Spot Hogg 7-pin sight that adjusts for the angle of shooting up or down, and it tells me which pin to shoot.
 Now I can shoot my bow out to 100 yards, but I’m not necessarily accurate out to 100 yards.
 I’ve increased my range now, so I feel comfortable shooting out to 70 yards.
 I had to learn how to shoot long range when I’m bow hunting mule deer, as well as with a rifle.”

 “I also changed my release, because it was causing the bow to fire before I wanted it to fire.
 I switched to a Tru-Fire release.
 My broadheads also evolved.
 I now shoot Black Eagle Carnivore shafts and a Swhacker broadhead,” Veire added.